WROtecnomelens/WRO-CEDES2026/README.md

 Jorge C -he had the role of programmeer ,he made the code

-Miguel M-he had the role of builder ,he assembled both motors
+Miguel M-he had the role of builder ,he assembled both motors,also acted as burocrat

 Jaime L-he had the role of builder  where he was in charge of structure of the robot/vehicle